eobrain/bajel/README.md

 You specify the build targets, their dependencies, and the build commands in a build file which has a very simple conceptual structure:

-* A list of targets, each of which has
+* A set of targets, each of which has
-  * a list of dependencies (`deps`)
+  * a set of dependencies (`deps`)
   * a command to execute (`exec`)
+* Declarations of variables that you can use in the `exec`

 You can write the build file in your favorite format:

 * TOML if you like things clean and readable
 * YAML if that's your thing
 * JSON if you want just the basics
-* JavaScript if you want to use variables for complex builds
+* JavaScript if you want more control
 * Markdown if you like literate programming

 ## Installation